rokobo/Productivity-autotracker/README.md

 Having the window information, the program will try to classify it using the rules defined in the `config/categories.yml` and `config/config.yml`.

+To make this program work for Linux and Windows, `PyWinCtl` was used to capture the window information.

 ### **Configuration files**

 1. `config/categories.yml`: